Diversity/Parallelism Trade-off in Distributed Systems with Redundancy

 From \eqref{eq:BMD-LLN}, we see that $\expec[{Y_{k:n} }]$ is a convex, unimodal function of $r$ on $[0,1-\epsilon]$, and a decreasing function of $r$ on $(1-\epsilon,1]$.
 Therefore, $\expec[{Y_{k:n} }]$ has two local minimums: $1/(1 - \epsilon)$ at $r=1-\epsilon$ and $B$ at $r=1$, which we compare and conclude the following.
 Whether coding or splitting is optimal depends on how the probability of straggling $\epsilon$ and straggling magnitude $B$ compare to each other.
 When $\epsilon \le (B-1)/{B}$, the global minimum is $1/(1 - \epsilon)$, and thus coding with the code rate $r=1-\epsilon$ is optimal.
 When $\epsilon > (B-1)/{B}$, the global minimum is $B$, and thus splitting is optimal.

 Notice that the LLN based approximation provides both qualitative and quantitative insights.
 We obtain a useful approximation to the optimal code rate in \eqref{eq:BMD-LLN}, which is much simpler and insightful than the exact expression \eqref{Eq:bimodal_server}.
-Moreover, from the numerical analysis below, we can that the approximation is useful even for small $n$.
+Moreover, from the numerical analysis below, we can observe that the approximation is useful even for small $n$.

-\paragraph*{Remark} Based on the insight we gained from the analysis up to this point, we make the following conjecture about the optimal strategy for a general class of service time PDFs.
+\paragraph*{Remark} Based on the insight we gained from the above analysis, we make the following conjecture about the optimal strategy for a general class of service time PDFs.
 The claim in the conjecture holds for the PDFs considered in this paper. \begin{conjecture} Under server-dependent scaling and a CU service time $X=\delta+Z$ where $\delta\ge 0$ is a constant and $Z$ is a random variable whose support includes $0$, the expected job completion time is minimized by replication when $\delta=0$ and by coding or splitting otherwise. \end{conjecture}

 \paragraph*{Numerical Analysis}